muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --verbosity &lt;0-3&gt;
 Sets how verbose Skyscraper should be when running.
 Default level is 0.
-The higher the value, the more info Skyscraper will print while running.
+The higher the value, the more info Skyscraper will output to the terminal while running.
 ###### Example(s)
 ```
 Skyscraper -p snes -s screenscraper --verbosity 3